Evita Griskenas: 2019

 Griskenas began her 2019 season at the Corbeil International Tournament in Corbeil-Essonnes, France and helped the American team win the bronze medal.
-Individually, she won the all-around bronze medal behind Belarusian gymnasts Alina Harnasko and Julia Evcek.
+Individually, she won the all-around bronze medal behind Belarusian gymnasts Alina Harnasko and Julia Evchik.
 In the event finals, she won the gold medal in the ball, the silver medal in ribbon behind Harnasko, and the bronze in clubs behind Talisa Torretti and Harnasko.
 Then at the MTM Ljubljana International Tournament, she won the all-around silver medal behind Italy's Alexandra Agiurgiuculese.
 She also won the hoop gold medal and the ball silver medal once again behind Agiurgiuculese.
 Her first World Cup of the season was in Pesaro, and she placed fifth in the ribbon, sixth in the all-around, and eighth in the hoop and ball.
 Then at the Sofia World Cup, she finished fifth in the hoop, sixth in the all-around and ribbon, and seventh in clubs.
 In May, she won the all-around silver medal behind teammate Camilla Feeley at the Rhythmic Elite Qualifier.
 She then competed at the Holon Grand Prix where she placed fifth all-around, sixth in ball, and seventh in hoop and ribbon.
 She won her third consecutive national all-around silver medal at the USA Gymnastics Championships.

 Griskenas was selected to represent the United States at the 2019 Pan American Games and won five medals- gold in the all-around, ball, hoop, and ribbon, and bronze in clubs.
 She was the most decorated athlete in any sport at the 2019 Pan American Games.
 Then at the Kazan World Cup, she placed fifth in the ribbon final and eighth in the all-around.
 At the World Championships in Baku, Azerbaijan, the American team of Griskenas, Laura Zeng, and Camilla Feeley placed seventh.
 Individually, Griskenas qualified for the ball final and placed eighth with a score of 20.350.
 She also qualified for the all-around final where she placed eighth with a total score of 83.000.
 She secured one of two Olympic spots for Team USA for the 2020 Olympic Games, along with Laura Zeng, marking the first time since 1992 that the United States qualified two individual rhythmic gymnasts for the Olympics.